darrenlittlejohn/sql_mini_mentalhealth/README.md

 # SQL_mini_project_unmet_mental_health_needs_as_predictor_of_exit_from_work

+## Concept Development Notes
+My thinking on this project is to first locate data focused on mental health, addiction, and labor—data that could lead to insights about productivity.
+The goal is to help stakeholders understand whether there are differences across industries or communities in addiction and treatment patterns.

+The project aligns with existing research showing that **mental health significantly impacts workforce outcomes.**

+This is the starting point of the thinking process.
+AI generated about a dozen hypotheses around mental health and employment, seeking business questions that remain unanswered.
+The most relevant question, based on both available data and personal interest, is this one—**unmet mental health need as a predictor of exit from work.**

+My background in healthcare and research psychology (graduate and undergraduate) includes training in statistics, research design, and data interpretation.
+That academic base has supported research for bestselling books on addiction, as well as podcasts, blogs, and related media.
+This project continues that applied research tradition.

+The goal is to identify something personally meaningful and professionally relevant: to examine employer awareness of mental health and addiction, what programs exist, what is being done, and what has been shown to

 ## Executive Problem Statement (Ask)
 Do adults who report unmet need for mental health care show higher rates of being unemployed or out of the labor force?